L.I.F.E. offers consumers (aka clients) and their families several different options to receiving care services in-home and community.

 I enjoy spending my time with my growing family and two dogs!

-As the Supervisor of Community Services, I work directly with new community providers and the families they will be working with through the hiring and on-boarding process as well as providing ongoing supervision.
-I have personally served as a community provider for a number of years and this experience gives me a particularly special insight on when a provider and client are a great match!
+As the Community Services Supervisor, I work directly with new community providers and the families they will be serving through the hiring and on-boarding process as well as providing ongoing supervision.
+I was previously with BPS for about a year and have prior experience working in the community with children and their families.

 Personal Management Philosophy: